MarcoFazioRandom/Virtual-Joystick-Godot/README.md

 <img src="https://raw.githubusercontent.com/MarcoFazioRandom/Godot-Virtual-Joystick/master/preview_2.png" width="300">

-- UI mode:
+- Joystick mode:
 	- Static: The joystick doesn't move.
 	- Moving: Every time the joystick area is pressed, the joystick position is set on the touched position.
 	- Following: If the finger moves outside the joystick background, the joystick follows it.

 - Vector mode:
+	- Real: return a vector with a lenght beetween 0 and 1; useful for implementing different velocity or acceleration.
 	- Normalized: return a normalized vector.
-	- Real: return a vector with a lenght beetween 0 and 1; useful for implementing different velocity or acceleration.

 - Directions: The number of directions, e.g. a D-pad is joystick with 4 directions, keep 0 for a free joystick.
-- Simmetry: It changes the angle of simmetry of the directions.
+- Simmetry Angle: the angle of simmetry of the directions.

-- Dead zone: When the joystick value is less than the deadzone, the output is zero.
+- Dead zone: If the handle is inside this range, in proportion to the background size, the output is zero.

-- Clamp zone: The max distance the button can reach from the center.
+- Clamp zone: The max distance the handle can reach, in proportion to the background size.

 ### HELP:
 - The Control parent of the joystick is the area in which the joystick can move in MOVING or FOLLOWING mode.